 The lithium batteries market has been dominated by portable electronics and, recently, by electric vehicles and hybrid power trains.
 Since the 1990s, powerful rechargeable lithium batteries have become more prevalent in consumer applications like mobile phones, calculators, laptops, digital cameras, and other devices.

 Lithium batteries are quickly replacing nickel-metal hydroxide cells.
-Large advanced lithium batteries are becoming the new power sources in the transportation and stationary power markets.
+Large advanced lithium batteries are becoming the new power source in the transportation and stationary power markets.
 This includes electric vehicle propulsion, standby power, mobile robots for ocean observation, and mission-critical applications.
 Lithium-ion batteries are not yet used to store renewable energy or grid balance, but research continues to find a solution.

-Because of their lightweight, high energy density, and long life expectancy, lithium-hydride, and lithium-ion batteries have gained popularity.
+Because of their lightweight, high energy density, and long life expectancy, lithium-hydride and lithium-ion batteries have gained popularity.
 However, they have two significant shortcomings.
-They are highly flammable because of the liquid electrolyte that allows positive ions to flow between the electrodes.
+They are highly flammable because the liquid electrolyte allows positive ions to flow between the electrodes.
 It can cause a dangerous reaction with oxygen if it leaks.
 Lithium supply is the second issue.
 Supply is unevenly distributed globally and is at the core of many geopolitical issues, just like oil.

 A sodium battery is potentially a better alternative.
 It is more affordable than lithium and is plentiful all over the globe.
 It is also easier to recycle.
 Its use is still not well developed.
 This type of battery is made using a different technology than lithium-based.
 Fabrizio Moria, a researcher at the UNIGE Faculty of Science’s crystallography laboratory, says that the industry is reluctant to try this new technology.
 But a lot of research has been done on sodium batteries to date.